 If you’ve ever experienced dehydration, you know how awful it can be.
 Between the nausea, muscle cramps, and lethargy, it can quickly make you feel out of it.

 It turns out our cat can also experience similar side effects if they don’t stay on top of their hydration needs.

 We asked three veterinarians about the signs to look for, how dehydration in cats is treated, and how you can prevent it from happening to your favorite feline.

 What is Dehydration?

-“Dehydration is a deficit of water in the body,” says Dr. Stacie Summers, veterinarian and internal specialist at Oregon State University’s Carlson College of Veterinary Medicine.
+“Dehydration is a deficit of water in the body,” says Dr. Stacie Summers, veterinarian and internal medicine specialist at Oregon State University’s Carlson College of Veterinary Medicine.
 “Water accounts for 60-70 percent of body weight in cats and is the main component of most body tissues.”

 Summers explains that water in a cat’s body helps maintain normal blood flow to organs, transports nutrients, and eliminates harmful waste products through the kidneys.